=head1 Kephra Philosophy

 The usage is also crippled if important features are missing or

-you have to learn something you don't want to in order to get your work done.
+you have to use or learn something you don't want to.

-The beginner is glad to do his stuff by simple and visually-assisted methods,
+The beginner is glad to do his stuff by simple methods like

 Freedom also means not to get stuck in old ways,